 I am interested in exploring the relationship between the frailties of the tangible body and the resilience of the spirit.
 Our environment has an unyielding capacity for miraculous fertility and cruel fatality.
 It is a world of power and humility, seduction and betrayal, purity and contamination.
 Equilibrium is maintained through the necessity of sacrifice.
-It is a graceful struggle between the sensations of control and surrender.
+My work articulates a graceful struggle between the sensations of control and surrender.
 These drawings, paintings, and objects are images of blameless impermanence and duality.
 They justify actions of strength and tenderness despite necessity and apathy.
 My works are extensions of the acts of ritual as we pursue the sacred; they are questions of devotion.